rochars/wavefile/README.md

 And more.

 **wavefile** is extensively tested and contains samples of all supported formats.
-Please note that some formats (like 8-bit A-Law and 64-bit floating point) are not widely supported and may not load in every player.
+Some formats (like 8-bit A-Law and 64-bit floating point) are not widely supported and may not load in some players.

 ## Install
 ```